flpm/oak/output/lists/timeline.md

     - (Paperback in Learning Latin) [Colloquia Personarum](/books/info/9781585109388) by Hans H. Orberg

+    - (Paperback in Learning Latin) [Pugio Bruti - A Crime Story in Easy Latin](/books/info/9789198509403) by Daniel Pettersson, Amelie Rosengren

     - (Hardcover in Visualization) [Semiology of Graphics](/books/info/9781589482616) by Jacques Bertin